4eyes4u/PSIML2019/README.md

 Shape recognition should be performed on original image and later just mapped in distorted one.
 Affine mapping is uniquely determined by three non-collinear points.
 Trying out all combinations would be tremendous waste of time because it's obvious that we can apply some heuristics.
 First of all, the biggest triangle (measured by area) in the original image has to be mapped into the biggest triangle in the distorted image.
 In order to brute force them easily, we can compute convex hull of original barycenters and try all permutations.

 Part with stars is trivial once mapping is calculated because we should apply it to given coordinates.

+Making solution as fast as possible was a challenge once again.
+We should every possible built-in function such as `label`, `dist`, `ConvexHull` and other `numpy` powerful stuff.
 ### Shape recognition
 It was stated that private set looks almost exactly as public one so we should notice every possible pattern.
 Shapes are inscribed in the square with the same side length.
 There can be only 64 such shapes in the image.
 So how to determine which shape is what?